 Town and Country Magazine interviewed Dr. Jacono about his signature M.A.D.E.
-Facelift or Minimal Access Deep Plane Extended Facelift and how it differs from traditional SMAS facelift surgery.
+(Minimal Access Deep Plane Extended) Facelift.
+Dr. Jacono discussed its many strengths and improvements over the SMAS facelift.

 New techniques mean better results and far less recovery time than you might expect.
 Is it time to rethink the knife?

-“There’s a particularly memorable scene in Terry Gilliam’s 1985 dystopian cult classic Brazil in which actress Katherine Helmond’s face is being pulled and prodded by a man in quasi-medical garb.
-“Just try to relax, and I’ll make you 20 years younger,” he says, laughing as he dramatically pins her skin back with binder clips and wraps it all taut with cellophane.
+There is a memorable scene in Terry Gilliam’s 1985 dystopian cult classic, Brazil.
+Actress Katherine Helmond’s face is being pulled by a man in quasi-medical garb.
+“Just try to relax and I’ll make you 20 years younger,” he says, laughing as he pins her skin back with binder clips.
+He then wraps her head in cellophane.

-As surgery has evolved, so too has people’s relationship to procedures in general.
-Fillers and injectables such as Botox have redefined cosmetic surgery.
-Some surgeons believe that when used consistently over time, injectables can support needed volume while also minimizing the excess movement that can wear at the tissue, thereby putting off the need for surgery.
+As surgery has evolved, so, too, has people’s relationship to cosmetic procedures in general.
+Injectables like Botox have redefined modern youthfulness.
+Some surgeons believe that, when used consistently, fillers can support needed volume.
+They may also minimize excess movement that can wear down tissue.

-Jacono thinks that for substantial aging concerns, fillers have an expiration date.
-“When women start doing fillers in their late thirties and early forties, it accelerates the aging process,” he claims.
-“Fillers expand the facial tissue, so as you continue to use them you have to add more because the face gets looser, but that actually weighs the face down, making it look wider.”
+Dr. Jacono, however, thinks that fillers have an expiration date.
+“When people start using fillers in their late thirties and early forties, it accelerates the aging process,” he claims.
+“Fillers expand facial tissue, so as you continue to use them, you have to add more.
+The face gets looser, which weighs down the face and makes it look wider.”

-Not only are people still going under the knife, but they’re also doing it younger than ever before.
-“The average age for a face-lift in my practice right now is 47,” Jacono says.
-The rise of social media may have helped provoke the shift by casting a new and omnipresent spotlight on appearance.
-But there has also been a gain in life expectancy, with people living and working longer and wanting to maintain their youthful look.
-Their results are often better as well since their skin is still better at their current age versus doing a facelift procedure when they are in their sixties.
+Not only are people still opting for surgery, but they’re doing it younger than ever.
+“The average age for a facelift in my practice right now is 47,” Dr. Jacono says.
+In his opinion, the rise of social media has helped provoke the shift, as it casts a spotlight on appearance.
+At the same time, there has been an increase in life expectancy, with people living and working longer.
+This is for the better, as results in younger patients are generally more effective and even longer-lasting.

-While injectables can lend themselves to overuse, a phenomenon sometimes referred to as “Instagram face,” the most dramatic aspect of the 2020 face-lift may be that it’s not that dramatic.”
+While injectables can lend themselves to overuse, the most dramatic aspect of the 2020 facelift may be that it is not that dramatic.